up246512-ui/ElmFluoLzCount-pipeline-public/README.md

 1. Download or clone the repository.
 2. Prepare your datasets following the folder hierarchy described in macro/README.md.
-3. Run the Elmo_25 macro in Fiji/ImageJ.
+3. Run the ElmFluoLzCount macro in Fiji/ImageJ.
 4. (Optional) Upload the .ipynb notebook to Google Colab for extended analysis.
 5. Use the sample dictionary as a template for your own experiments.